SWEGroup39/GatorChatApp/Sprint4.md

    - A group heading that when clicked routes to the settings page
    - A group heading that when clicked routes to the profile page
 - Users can login with different number of browser tabs and still continue their session without affecting the other logged in user sessions.
-- Added LongPolling for the GetMessages API call, two users can now communicate on real time without needing to refresh their pages
-- The conversations list now uses Session Storage to get the id of the convo list of current user
-  - Messages appear insteantly in the other user's screen once sent from another user
-- Fully integrated the toggle menu that includes:
-   - Delete: (previusly there) -> Delete a Message
-   - Edit: Can now edit a message, when edidt is clicked a text area on the menu is displayed to let the user edit the message
-   - Close: (previusly there) -> close the toggle menu
-- Toggle menu can no longer be accessed from the other users messages (left/oranage bubbles), it is avilable to only current user to edit its own messages
-  - When the toggle menus is visible the LongPolling is paused, once closed the LongPolling resumes
-- Added an undo button that gives the user a chance to get back a deleted message
-  - Dipslays for 5 seconds -> after timer is up the message is not able to be recovered
-  - It is dispalyed just above the input text area of the chat
-  - Contains an circular arrow to inicate the user its purpose
-- Added the Image button: Lets the user upload a png/jpeg/jpg image to be send as a message
-  - Button becomes orange once an image is uploaded
-  - Contians an image icon in it to signify to the user that it is intended for that
-- Messages can now store images and if a message has an image it is displayed below the message bubble
- - Messages taht contain an image are able to be deleted/edited/recovered just as normal messages are
-- The Message Window / Login Page / SignUp Page / About Us Page/ now contain image backgrounds -> make the app look more lively and in theme with UF
-- The Message Window now displays the name of the user the current user is talking too
-   - Parameters in the router are used to pass both the user ids and the username of the "friend" user
 <hr>

  ### Backend: